JJ/alpine-raku/README.md

 * Readline for easy access

-Images should be available [at the Docker hub](https://hub.docker.com/r/jjmerelo/alpine-perl6/)
+Images should be available automatically [at the Docker hub](https://hub.docker.com/r/jjmerelo/alpine-perl6/)

+Use

+	sudo docker run -it jjmerelo/alpine-perl6

+to get into the perl6 interpreter